 No matter what type of business you start, there will be a learning process.
 Most businesses take a year or two just to figure things out and learn the ropes.
 Most businesses take a couple of years (or longer) just to get profitable.
 Your odds of building a successful business of any kind in just one or two years is pretty slim.
 Good things take time.

 Remember, good things take time.
 Take the long term view.
-Do something every day to build your business.
+Do something daily to build your business.
 Be consistent.
 And never quit.
-It’s true, quitters never win and winners never quit!

 Nathan Ricks Retirement